jey/alchemist/CORI_README.md

 ```

 # To test
+Look through the test src files as needed to see how to call them, or use one of the test scripts.
+Caveat the testing code is messy.
 Needs to be made less manual and more in line with standard practices, e.g., see the spark-perf project